 A comprehensive reference library is key for successful crop varietal identification with DNA fingerprinting (Poets et al, 2020).
 No prior comprehensive reference libraries existed for the six crops in this study, and this necessitated compiling one for each crop.
-SPIA partnered with NARO whose scientists took the lead in compiling the reference libraries for cassava, sweetpotato, maize, and groundnuts.
-Researchers at IITA and the Alliance of Bioversity and CIAT compiled the reference libraries for banana and common beans, respectively.
+SPIA partnered with NARO, whose scientists took the lead in compiling the reference libraries for cassava, sweetpotato, maize, and groundnut.
+Researchers at the International Institute of Tropical Agriculture (IITA) and the Alliance of Bioversity and CIAT compiled the reference libraries for banana and common beans, respectively.
 For each crop, the following steps were followed: (i) compiling an updated list of all the released varieties for each crop, (ii) documenting what is known about popular landraces for each crop; (iii) assembling the plant tissue (seed or leaf) used for genotyping from each crop; and (iv) preparing the plant tissue (flour or leaf discs) for shipment to the genotyping laboratory in Australia (Diversity Arrays).